Main menu

 Cell Membrane Electropermeabilization with Arbitrary Pulse Waveforms

-Karel Flisar, Marko Puc, Tadej Kotnik, and Damijan Miklancic -
+Karel Flisar, Marko Puc, Tadej Kotnik, and Damijan Miklancic - IEEE Engineering in Medicine in Medicine and Biology Magazine, Jan/Feb 2003

 Exposure of a biological cell to an electric field can produce a variety of responses.
 If the field strength exceeds a certain threshold value, this leads to a large transient increase in membrane conductivity and permeability for ions and molecules (electropermeabilization, often also named electroporation) or to fusion of adjacent cells (electrofusion).
 Nowadays, these phenomena are widely used in applications such as gene transfection, preparation of monoclonal antibodies, and drug delivery, especially in electrochemotherapy of tumors.
 For optimal effectiveness of these applications, one must choose the most appropriate, amplitude, duration, and waveform of the applied electric pulses.
 With 2mm distance between plate electrodes, which is an established setup for electropermeabilization in vitro, the threshold voltages typically range from 120 to 300 V, with pulse durations from several microseconds to several milliseconds.
 Due to these demands, electropermeabilization is performed using specialized devices, often referred to as electroporators or electropulsators.
 Today, several such devices are commercially available, delivering either exponential or unipolar rectangular pulses with adjustable duration and amplitude.
 Often, the number of pulses and the intervals in which they are delivered can also be chosen.